SportsCenter Philippines

-SportsCenter Philippines is the flagship newscast of One Sports, the sports division of TV5 Network. which was aired on TV5 from December 17, 2017 to July 21, 2020.
-It is the local version of SportsCenter following TV5's partnership with global sports network ESPN after a few years ESPN in the Philippines was hiatus for 5 years after being replaced by Fox Sports Asia (SportsCenter Asia has been relaunched as Fox Sports Central Asia since 2013).
+SportsCenter Philippines is a Philippine television sports news broadcasting show broadcast by TV5.
+The show based on the American television SportsCenter.
+Originally anchored by Aaron Atayde, Magoo Marjon, Amanda Fernandez and Lia Cruz, it aired from December 17, 2017 to March 7, 2020.
+Atayde, Marjon, Fernandez, Cruz, Jinno Rufino and Cesca Litton-Kalaw serve as the final anchors.
 It airs every Wednesday & Friday at 9:30 PM and Saturdays & Sundays at 9:00 PM.

 History

 Before the creation of SportsCenter Philippines, Sports5 had produced several editions of its own sports news show, mostly airs as a halftime show of its flagship broadcast property, the PBA.

 AKTV Center

 It was first known as AKTV Center, when TV5 airs its sports programs through AKTV block on IBC.
 It began airing on October 2, 2011, and serves as pre-game, halftime, and post-game show of the PBA games which began airing on AKTV on the same day.
 It was hosted by Patricia Bermudez-Hizon, with Mico Halili and Magoo Marjon as alternates.
 The format similar to Inside the NBA was adopted for the AKTV Center starting the 2011-12 Philippine Cup Quarterfinal round, usually having a three-man panel consisting of either Halili, Marjon, Bermudez-Hizon, Aaron Atayde and Dominic Uy.
 Special guests were added at the panel from time to time.
 Several characters were introduced for the segment, which also includes parodies of NBA players, namely "Kobesaya" (a look-alike of Kobe Bryant), "Jeremy Lin-ta" (Jeremy Lin) and "J.R.
-"Pepe" Smith" (J.R.
-Smith).
+"Pepe" Smith" (J. R. Smith).
 AKTV Center airs from the IBC studios in Broadcast City but sometimes air from the playing venue during special occasions, notably the league's opening ceremonies and the jersey retirement of Robert Jaworski.

 During the 2012 Commissioner's Cup, AKTV introduced "Home Court" with Lia Cruz as its host.
 The segment airs during the halftime break of the second game.
 However it only lasted for four episodes before returning to AKTV Center's original format.

 AKTV Center ceased airing on May 31, 2013, along with AKTV block itself, following the expiration of blocktime agreement between TV5 and IBC by the end of the month.
-There were no formatted show aired during 2013 PBA Commissioner's Cup Finals when the PBA games was transferred to TV5 and AksyonTV.
+There were no formatted show aired during 2013 PBA Commissioner's Cup finals when the PBA games was transferred to TV5 and AksyonTV.